Bhagyashree-B/React-Redux-BlogApp/README.md

-This project is bootstraped by [Afour Technologies](https://afourtech.com/)
+This project is developed by [Afour Technologies](https://afourtech.com/)
 # README

 ## Table of Content